Summary: A Treatise of Human Nature (page 3)

 For example, resemblance: the idea of this pen gives rise in my mind to the idea of another pen.

-Contiguity: if I am accustomed to seeing this pen next to a sheet of paper, then when I think of the pen, I will also think of the sheet of paper.
+Contiguity: if I am accustomed to seeing this pen next to a sheet of paper, then thinking of the pen will also bring to mind the sheet of paper.

-Cause and effect: fire causes smoke; if I think of fire, the idea of smoke will also arise in my mind through the association of ideas.
+Cause and effect: fire causes smoke; if I think of fire, the idea of smoke will also arise through association of ideas.

 Hume observes that there is no relation, which produces a stronger connexion [...], and makes one idea more readily recal another, than the relation of cause and effect